Lola Costa

 Carola "Lola" Costa (England, 1903 – Florence, 2004) was an English painter, writer and poet.

 Early life

 Although born in England, her parents were not native Britons.
 Her father was a Ligurian businessman, descended from the counts 'Costa di Carmagnola', and her French mother grew up in Normandy.
-When her parents separated in the early 1920s, Costa accompanied her mother to Paris where they lived in relative poverty, heavily reliant on her mothers aristocratic friends, who Lola often sold paintings to.
+When her parents separated in the early 1920s, Costa accompanied her mother to Paris where they lived in relative poverty, heavily reliant on her mothers aristocratic friends, to whom Lola often sold paintings.
 Costa spent much of her time painting the streets between working as a shop assistant until taken to Egypt by a French actress as her companion and lady-in-waiting.
 Costa arrived in Florence at the end of the 1920s after teaching English in Milan with the Berlitz school.

 Personal life and relationships

 Costa transferred to the Berlitz Florentine branch and became a private tutor.
 She began tutoring the Tuscan artist Federigo Angeli, soon becoming his muse, and then married in 1932.
 The couple moved to the watch tower turned Villa il Palmerino, which once belonging to another English adoptive Florentine, the writer Vernon Lee.
 Costa took the Tuscan landscape surrounding the Villa, which was to be her home until her death, as one of her favourite subjects and frequent settings to her paintings of family and friends.

 Costa and her husband swiftly became immersed in the Florentine artistic milieu; among her friends was Elisabeth Chaplin, another English expatriate artist living in Florence, as well as the Spanish-born avant-garde painters Antonio and Xavier Bueno.

 She remained in Italy for the rest of her long life.